dotTHzTAG/CaTxDataAcquisition/docs/USER_MANUAL.md

 ## Connect Menlo ScanControl

-Start ScanControl and enable its remote interface at `localhost:8002`, the default.
+Start ScanControl and enable its remote interface, the default.
 Click **ScanControl Connect**; after connection this becomes **Refresh Status**.
 Leave ScanControl **Idle** before acquisition.
 Configure the instrument itself in ScanControl.

 There is no GUI host/port editor.
 Source customisation can configure `MenloScanControlClient(host=..., port=...)` in application construction.
 See the customisation guide for other systems.